Course Components

 You are responsible for leading discussion during (and perhaps after) your presentation.
 Be prepared to get the class started by seeding the discussion with open-ended questions and some controversial statements.

-You'll have access to the class micro-reviews at least 24 hours before your seminar, so budget some time to read through them, and summarize the responses on your slides.
-You are encouraged to call on specific individuals in the class during the discussion to expand or justify their responses (you'll have their names associated with the micro-reviews).
+You'll have access to the class micro-reviews about 48 hours before your seminar, so budget some time to read through them, and summarize the responses on your slides.
+You should call on specific individuals in the class during the discussion to expand or justify their responses (you'll have their names associated with the micro-reviews).

 You'll have to manage the class: this means keeping people on topic, encouraging everyone to speak, and making sure the discussion isn't dominated by a few people.